kirbydesign/designsystem/.github/CONTRIBUTING.md

 When viewing the branch overview on Github, which is sorted alphabetically - all branches of the same issue type will be shown next to each other.
 When the issue type is followed by a `/` , tools that visualise branches as a tree (such as a Git GUI or an IDE), will group all branches belonging to the same type together.

-The entire name of the issue type  is to be used, such that contributors does not have to remember a bunch of arbitary abbrivations (is it: doc, docs or docu?
+The entire name of the issue type is to be used, such that contributors does not have to remember a bunch of arbitrary abbreviations (is it: doc, docs or docu?
 Something fourth?)
 </dd>

 <dt>Issue id</dt>